 There was overwhelming community support for the Eastern Foreshore South Precinct proposals.
 A summary of the Community Engagement process and findings is available here.

 Council adopted the concept plans for the Eastern Foreshore South Precinct at its meeting on 26 February 2019.
 Since this time, a lot of planning, investigation and design development in collaboration with consultant Coastal Engineers has taken place as well as further stakeholder engagement.
-The concept planfor the Eastern Foreshore South Precinct has been updated to reflect the design progression.

-Page last updated: 15 Nov 2021, 07:30 PM
+Page last updated: 06 Jun 2023, 12:10 PM

 Project Overview